Why we may terminate your registration

 - provide information on your rights of review

-- notify the Commissioner of Taxation and/or ASIC of the date your registration ceases.
+- notify the Australian Taxation Office (ATO) and/or ASIC of the date your registration ceases.

 If your registration has been terminated, it will be recorded on the TPB Register, unless your registration was terminated because you surrendered it.